Takashi Fujii

-Takashi Fujii (藤井隆, Fujii Takashi), born March 10, 1972, in Toyonaka, Osaka, Japan) is a Japanese comedian, actor, singer, and music producer who belongs to the Japanese entertainment conglomerate Yoshimoto Kogyo and was the popular host of Matthew's Best Hit TV (as the character Matthew Minami (マシュー南, Mashū Minami), and various other related shows on TV Asahi.
-In 2022, he was the co-host of Love Is Blind: Japan.
+Takashi Fujii (藤井隆, Fujii Takashi), born March 10, 1972) is a Japanese entertainment personality who has performed as comedian, actor, singer, presenter, and music producer affiliated with the Japanese entertainment conglomerate Yoshimoto Kogyo and was the popular host of Matthew's Best Hit TV (as the character Matthew Minami (マシュー南, Mashū Minami), and various other related shows on TV Asahi.
+He was born in Toyonaka, Osaka.